 const encryptData = (text) => {

-const iv = crypto.randomBytes(16); // Generate a unique IV for every encryption
+const iv = crypto.randomBytes(16); // Generate a unique IV for every encryption operation

 const cipher = crypto.createCipheriv('aes-256-gcm', Buffer.from(ENCRYPTION_KEY), iv);